ktrnthsnr/u-develop-it/README.md

 * [Contribution](#contribution)

 ## Description
-This repo contains a command-line voting application, consisting of an Express.js API and connection to a relational database.
-For this app, tables were created in SQLite, for candidates, parties, voters and votes, each with their own API endpoints.
-Node.js and JavaScript server-side scripts will connect to the database which will complete queries based on client requests, and respond with data to the end user.
+- This repo contains a command-line voting application, consisting of an Express.js API and connection to a relational database.
+For this app, tables were created in SQLite, with candidates, parties, and voter tables, each with their own API endpoints.
+Node.js and JavaScript server-side scripts connect to the database which run SQL queries based on client requests, and respond with data to the end user.
 Main activities in this exercise includes:
-- Creating the sqlite db, tables and inserting data; and then creating the schema and seed sql scripts
+- Creating the SQLite db, tables and inserting data; and then creating the schema and seed sql scripts
-- Setting up Node.js with SQLite, and Jest tests
+- Setting up Node.js with SQLite, Jest tests, and creating the Express.js server
-- Creating the Express.js server and connecting the server to the SQLite database
+- Connecting the Express.js server to the SQLite database, and creating select statements wrapped in Express get routes

 ## Installations
 - If cloning to your repository, to setup please follow these instructions: